 If you are working with a comb and lifting hair with it, then you should use a larger straight scissor.
 These work better to cover more surface hair, and you’ll be more efficient in your cutting abilities.
 However, they are also heavier, so you should only use these on thick or wet hair.

 When you’re working with a client that has extremely thick hair, they may want to thin it down.
-This is an essential tool for barbers because it helps to create some of the modern hair trims for men that w see today.
+This is an essential tool for hair stylists because it helps to create some of the modern hair trims for men that w see today.
 You should have two types of thinning scissors.
 These come with different amounts of teeth.
 The one with 28 teeth is a good option for texturing thick hair and providing a modern look.
 However, a larger thinning shear with 40 or more teeth is ideal for blending, tapering edges, and adding more texture.
+Read our guide about the best hair thinning shears.

 There are three types of scissor handles that you’ll find on the market today.
 It depends on your preference as a hair stylist which one you’ll select.
 However, the decision mainly relies on the position or stance you take when you cut hair.
 Here is a deeper look below: